For the Family

 Please dress your child in comfortable play clothes that are appropriate for the weather.
-There will be an outside play period each day, except in very extreme weather.
+There will be an outside play period each day, except in very extreme weather, usually below 15 degrees.

 We will prepare a nutritious snack each day your child is in preschool/toddler lab.
 You will receive a copy of the snack schedule before classes begin.
 Inform the lab supervisor of any unique dietary restrictions or allergies.
-Accreditation guidelines prohibit distribution of homemade food.
+Accreditation guidelines prohibit distribution of homemade food brought to class.
 You should discuss any exceptions to this policy with your lab supervisor.

 To ensure an environment of cultural respect and equality we do not include holidays and/or birthdays as part of our preschool/toddler curriculum or instruction.
 If you would like to bring a store purchased individually wrapped treat, we will send it home with the children.

 Parents will be notified, but written permission will not be requested, when children go on walking field trips on campus (ex: for activities in the ballroom or a walk to the garden).
 Parents are welcome to attend on-campus field trips.
 Please arrange participation through your child's teacher.
 Due to shorter class time, toddler lab does not do field trips.

 No photographing or videography is allowed by parents or observers while children are in lab.
 Another child may be in the fram when the picture is taken and to prevent social meida posts of other children in the labs, we cannot allow pictures or videos to be taken.
 Video recordings and photos of children in the preschool/toddler lab classrooms may be made for educational purposes and viewed by preschool/toddler lab faculty, staff and students.
 Occasionally preschool/toddler lab staff creates videos or take photos of the children's preschool/toddler experience that are then given to parents.
 If you have concerns about this practice, please contact the lab director.